HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

     > **FIXME / PLACEHOLDER:** [MCP Server Documentation](#) - *Add link to MCP Server documentation when available.*

     > **FIXME / PLACEHOLDER:** [IQ UI Documentation](#) - *Add link to IQ UI documentation when available.*

-## Limitations

-Be aware of the following limitations when deploying and using the IQ backend server:

-### Service Scope

-- IQ backend server is designed specifically for WebSocket-based AI integration and session management
-- The service manages only conversation state and AI communication orchestration
-- It does not replace or modify existing DX Core functionality

-### AI Model Limitations

-- **Training Data Cutoff:** The AI model is strictly limited by its training data cutoff date regarding existing HCL DX architecture
-- The model's knowledge of HCL DX features, APIs, and configuration is based on documentation available at the time of its training
-- For information about features released after the model's training date, users should consult the official HCL DX documentation
-- The model may not be aware of recent changes, new features, or updated best practices

-### Database Requirements

-- PostgreSQL database is required for session persistence
-- Database can be either RTC-managed or externally hosted
-- Database name for Runtime Controller (RTC)-managed deployments is fixed as `iqdb` and cannot be customized

-### MCP Server Integration

-- MCP servers must be accessible from the IQ backend pods
-- At least one of WCM or DAM integration should be enabled for MCP functionality
-- MCP standalone mode is configurable but may affect integration capabilities

 ## Preparation Steps